English

 The Original Prusa FDM printers have a sensor to detect distance from the print surface.
 During a calibration, and before each print, the sensor will go through a number of points, in a grid pattern, spread across the build-plate (whether it is a powder-coated or smooth PEI sheet does not matter), and measures the distance to the sheet.
 These points are interpolated and used to create a virtual mesh of the bed.
 During printing, if the bed is slightly warped, the sensor will still precisely follow the surface according to its measured mesh

-These printers are equipped with a PINDA sensor, apart from the MK3S+, which is equipped with a SuperPINDA sensor.
+These printer models up to MK3S are equipped with a PINDA sensor, while the MK3S+ and MK3.5/S are equipped with a SuperPINDA sensor.

 Mesh bed leveling settings